amitsaini4556/FacultyRecruitment/README.md

 ```

 ## Rules
-- Use camelcase naming convention for new filename, methods and variables
+- Use camelcase naming convention for methods and variables
 - Use [SOLID principles](https://en.m.wikipedia.org/wiki/SOLID)
 ## Contributing